Myths about automation

 We have yet to find an AI-powered tool on the market that is 100% accurate, all the time.

-- Use self-service tools (like Quick Response Flows, Order Management Flows, and Flows): These self-service tools give customers the same instant answers as AI-powered automation, but are 100% accurate (assuming your pre-written answers are up-to-date and accurate).
+• Use self-service tools (like Quick Responses, Order Management, and Flows): These self-service tools give customers the same instant answers as AI-powered automation, but are 100% accurate (assuming your pre-written answers are up-to-date and accurate).

 I am not open to hide the email from the website.
 We want to remain available for our shoppers at any time